a-morales/kwm/README.md

 This will also cause *Kwm* to restart itself when terminated, and no longer requires anything
 but the *Kwm* binary to have accessibility access.

-Removing the KeepAlive option on line 13-14 prevents kwm from restarting once it is killed manually.
+Removing the KeepAlive option on line 13-14 prevents *Kwm* from restarting once it is killed manually.

 ## Configuration: